 8. Where to Shop in Abuja

 Abuja has a wonderful variety of malls, supermarkets, and open markets.
-The open markets are stuffed with food stuff, fresh and dry fish, meat, clothes, electronics and other household needs.
+The open markets stocks foodstuff, fresh and dry fish, meat, clothes, electronics and other household needs.

 This is the busiest and most popular market in Abuja.
 Here you can purchase everything from fresh foods to electronic gadgets.
 Haggling with traders to get a good bargain is a popular practice here.